-This plot will have two Y-axes: Mean radius and Cuboid factor.
+This plot has two Y-axes: Mean radius and Cuboid factor.

-- 1. Right.click the Cuboid node and add a Plot Renderer. - 2.
+- 1. Right-click the Cuboid node and add a Plot Renderer. - 2.
 Right-click the new node and rename it Mean radius and Cuboid factor. - 3.
 Under Y-axes click the green plus sign to add another axis. - 4.
-Leave the first axis variable as Mean radius, but change the units to nm (nanometers) and set the axis type to Logarithmic 10. - 5.
+Keep Mean radius as the first axis variablebut change the units to Nanometers (nm) and set the axis type to Logarithmic 10. - 5.
 Set the second Axis variable to Mean cubic factor. - 6.
-Click to clear the Automatic Scaling check box.
-In the fields, enter the Limits from 1 to 1.41 and the step to 0.1.
+Click to clear the Automatic scaling check box.
+In the fields, enter the Limits from 1 to 1.41 and the step to 0.1. - 7.
+The plot is now set.
+Click Perform.